KhyatiMehta3/Object-Locator-App/README.md

 To build the app in various platforms like ios and android:
 For ios: use "$cordova platform add ios" and then execute "$cordova build ios --save".
 For android: use "$ cordova platform add android" and then execute "$ cordvoa build android --save".
 Your ios app will be saved in the platforms -> builds -> ios folder in the directory of your project.
 Similarly, the android app will be save in platforms -> builds -> android folder within the directory.

+# Software :
+1. Go to the www folder.